isomerpages/moe-victoriajc/_culture-of-excellence/Culture of Excellence.md

 variant: markdown
 ---
 ![](/images/Culture-of-Excellence-banner-1024x365.jpg)

 Victoria Junior College (VJC) was established in 1984 and quickly became a college of distinction.
-The College has grown from strength to strength, nurturing Victorians who have made their mark in society, from the academic, business, and public sectors to the arts and sports arenas.
+The College has grown from strength to strength, nurturing Victorians who have made their mark in society, from the academic, business, and public sectors to the arts and sport arenas.

 As a Victorian, you can expect to be engaged in learning that develops your talent, character and leadership, and just as importantly, you will forge strong friendships and create memories that will last beyond your school years.